jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 ### 84 Non-parole periods
 (1) The non-parole period of a long-term determinate sentence is one-third of the length of the sentence, unless the sentence is one to which subsection (2) or subsection (4) applies.
-(2) The non-parole period of a sentence in respect of which the court has imposed a minimum term of imprisonment (whether under section 86, section 89, or section 103 of the Sentencing Act 2002) is the minimum term imposed.
+(2) The non-parole period of a sentence in respect of which the court has imposed a minimum term of imprisonment (whether under section 86, section 86D(4), section 86E(4), section 89, or section 103 of the Sentencing Act 2002) is the minimum term imposed.
-(3) The non-parole period of a sentence of imprisonment for life (other than one in respect of which the court has imposed a minimum term of imprisonment) is 10 years.
+(3) The non-parole period of a sentence of imprisonment for life is 10 years, unless the court— (a) has imposed a minimum term of imprisonment in respect of that sentence; or (b) has made an order under section 86E(2) or 103(2A) of the Sentencing Act 2002 in respect of that sentence.
+(3A) An offender who is subject to an order under section 86E(2) or 103(2A) of the Sentencing Act 2002 is not eligible for parole in respect of the sentence to which the order relates, nor in respect of any other sentence to which he or she is subject when the order is imposed, nor in respect of any sentence subsequently imposed.
 (4) The non-parole period of a long-term notional single sentence is the total obtained by adding together all the non-parole periods of every sentence that makes up the notional single sentence.
 (5) For the purpose only of calculating the non-parole period of a long-term notional single sentence,— (a) every short-term sentence (being a sentence imposed after the commencement date) within the notional single sentence must be treated as if it had a non-parole period of one-third of its length; and
+  (ab) every sentence in respect of which an order under section 86C(4) or 86D(3) of the Sentencing Act 2002 has been made must be treated as if the full term of the sentence were the non-parole period of the sentence; and
   (b) every long-term pre-cd sentence under which the offender is eligible for parole must be treated as if it had a non-parole period of the period represented by the time between the commencement of the sentence and the close of the date on which the offender is eligible to be released on parole from that sentence under section 89 of the Criminal Justice Act 1985; and
   (c) every pre-cd sentence under which the offender is not eligible for parole (including every short-term pre-cd sentence) must be treated as if it had a non-parole period of the period represented by the time between the commencement date of the sentence and the close of the date on which the offender must be released from that sentence (the sentence's final release date) under section 90 of the Criminal Justice Act 1985.